 The softer foam next to the head crushes first, and if the impact is a lesser one that may be the extent of the crush.
 In harder impacts the denser foam begins to be involved.
 Note that the conical shape of the cones means that more of the dense foam is involved as the crush continues down the cone.
 It is easy to crush the tip of the cone, but as the crush zone moves downward the volume of dense foam involved increases rapidly, in effect stiffening the liner with a smooth increase in resistance.
 This tunes the foam to give a softer landing in the first stages of crush, while stiffening up as the crush continues to prevent bottoming out in the hardest impacts.
 The technique should offer better management of lower level impacts that could otherwise cause a concussion.
 The cones provide a smoother transition from softer to denser foam than previous implementations of dual density foams where the line between the layers was flat and the transition was abrupt.
 Liners of this design were tested by the Australian Department of Infrastructure and Transport, who produced this study showing the benefits of the design.

 In 2012, Cannondale introduced one model, the Teramo, with cone-head foam.
-It is the first bicycle helmet available with this design.
+It was the first bicycle helmet available with this design.

 Using a low-density foam component lightens the helmet liner, but does not permit the use of a thinner liner.
 For the heaviest impacts, stopping the head in a shorter distance would still mean that it has to stop faster.

 The cone technology is licensed through Strategic Sports of Hong Kong, who call it Contego foam, the same term Kali uses.
-Strategic makes helmets for hundreds of different brands worldwide, and some of the models they make may eventually have the technology incorporated in them.
-At present Kali and Scott are the only manufacturers we know of selling helmets that use the technique.
+Strategic makes helmets for hundreds of different brands worldwide, and some of the models they now have this technology incorporated in them.
+We have still not seen comparative lab test results pitting Conehead liners against conventional liners in the same helmet.

 There are other dual-density helmets where the foam in one section is a different density, notably one of Bell's skate helmets and the Specialized S-Works.
 By using higher-density foam in one section of a skate-style helmet, Bell was able to avoid thickening the helmet.
 Specialized was able to make the S-Works lighter by using less dense foam.